muratk3n/thirdwave/en/tweets/2020/week7a.md

 ---

-This Sean Carroll.. what a jerkoff.
+Sean Carroll.. what a jerkoff.
 This guy is everywhere trying to sell his shit, I guess attempting to do through popular media what he can't do in theoretical science.
 His particular slant is perfect for movies, would come across pleasing to drugged-up guru seeking sponge brains.

 *2020-2-10 19:13:10*